Wednesday, August 31, 2016

 For Today: Sunday, August 7, 2016

 Outside my window A nice late summer thunderstorm that will hopefully start a cooling trend.
-My poor bike is lonely in the laundry room, plus I need an excuse to by a new pair of running shoes.
+My poor bike is lonely in the laundry room, plus I need an excuse to buy a new pair of running shoes.

 I am thinking...
 In case you missed my Hodgepodge post this week, I've been on a much needed hiatus from social media (among other things).
 I've been getting back in the swing of things this week.
 What I'm thinking about is how rusty my writing seems to be.
 My first few posts have been very difficult to create.
 I have in my head what I want, but conveying that on the screen has been extremely difficult.
 Hopefully writing will be like riding a bike and I'll pick it right up and cruise.